UKHomeOffice/spcr-test-reports/README.md

-# COP S3 Proxy
+# COP Test Reports

-A very simple web service that authenticates the user with Keycloak and provides access to an S3 bucket.
+A very simple web service that authenticates the user with Keycloak and provides access to an Test Reports in S3 bucket.

 ## Running